MicrosoftDocs/architecture-center/docs/framework/security/design-governance.md

 ## Next steps

-We recommend that you review the practices and tools have you implemented as part of the development cycle.
+We recommend that you review the practices and tools implemented as part of the development cycle.

 > [!div class="nextstepaction"]
 > [Application development](./design-apps-services.md)